 - BBB: A+

 Metromile Auto Insurance Review Highlights

-Rank — 16th among 46 major car insurance companies in terms of price, according to WalletHub’s research.
+Rank — Second cheapest quartile among major car insurance companies, according to WalletHub’s research.

 Top Discounts — Multi-car discount and Ride Along (save up to 40% off your initial quote for showcasing your safe driving habits).